wp-plugins/events-manager/readme.txt

 * improved JS compatability with booking form (spinner and jumping up to errors/confirmation feedback)
 * fixed reserved pending spaces not being approvable if event is full
 * fixed categories and other plugin postmeta not being duplicated with event
+* reverted to previous use of global $wp_query in parse_query filters with additional fix to prevent clash with Pods framework

 = 5.2.9 =
 * added spaces to comma seperators of location on locations admin table